Displeasurehindukush153/Virtublic_Theory/meta/closing.md

 Virtublic as constitutional architecture is not the _object_ of the trilogy's description — it is the **structural result** of its method.

 ## Unclosed element — Bootstrap Paradox

-The threshold of 1000 citizens for system genesis is an empirical parameter, not a structurally derived invariant.
-The Virtublian party as temporary custodian reproduces at the meta-level the same problem T12 that it diagnoses at the object level.
+The sole unclosed element of the system is not a threshold of initial participants, but the conditions under which the Virtublican Party transfers genesis governance parameters to citizen governance.
+The Party as temporary custodian reproduces at the meta-level the same problem (T12) it diagnoses at the object level — a privileged actor whose position is not yet fully governed by the constitutional invariants it is building.

+The transfer is automatic and unconditional: upon reaching the defined threshold of verified citizens, genesis governance parameters pass to citizen governance via smart contract.
+The Party retains no special protocol rights unavailable to any other verified citizen after that point.
+The threshold itself is an operational parameter of constitutional design — the point at which statistical Sybil resistance under P13 becomes structurally reliable — not a condition of the system's existence or legitimacy.
 ::formula
-Δ_bootstrap ≠ 0  ↔  Virtublic is becoming
+Δ_bootstrap ≠ 0  ↔  Virtublic in constitutional formation;
-Δ_bootstrap = 0  ↔  Digital Census v2 launched ∧ governance transfer on-chain
+                     Party operates as temporary custodian Δ_bootstrap = 0  ↔  Transfer conditions on-chain ∧
+                     no_privileged_actor verified ∧
+                     governance irrevocably with citizens
 ::
 **Full closure of Δ_bootstrap is a constitutional act, not a theoretical development.**